Home

 Technology investors & software compounders

-The technology-investor compounder deploys capital into technology assets — either through concentrated bets on generational winners (SoftBank’s ARM, Alibaba; Prosus’s Tencent), or through decentralized permanent-hold acquisition of hundreds of vertical-market software businesses (Constellation Software).
-Value creation runs through network effects, exit optionality on the marquee positions, and permanent compounding on the smaller ones.
+The technology-investor compounder deploys capital into technology assets — either through strategic bolt-on acquisitions (Microsoft’s LinkedIn / GitHub / Activision, Alphabet’s YouTube / DoubleClick / Fitbit, Amazon’s Whole Foods / MGM, Meta’s Instagram / WhatsApp / Oculus, Apple’s NeXT / Beats), through concentrated bets on generational winners (SoftBank’s ARM, Alibaba; Prosus’s Tencent), or through decentralized permanent-hold acquisition of hundreds of vertical-market software businesses (Constellation).
+Ping An sits on the spectrum as the Chinese fintech-insurance-ecosystem compounder.

 Section 4 · The corpus in aggregate